tensorpack/tensorpack/docs/tutorial/inference.md

 ### OfflinePredictor
 The only tool tensorpack has for after-training inference is [OfflinePredictor](../modules/predict.html#tensorpack.predict.OfflinePredictor), a simple function to build the graph and return a callable for you.
-It is mainly for quick demo purposes.
-It only runs inference on numpy arrays, therefore may not be the most efficient way.
 Check out examples and docs for its usage.

+OfflinePredictor is only for quick demo purposes.
+It runs inference on numpy arrays, therefore may not be the most efficient way.
+It also has very limited functionalities.
+If you need anything more complicated, please __do it on your own__ because Tensorpack doesn't care what happened after training.